Cosys-Lab/Cosys-AirSim/docs/ros.md

  - `record_route.launch` : This is a variant of the one above but only exposing and enabling those to create a _route_ rosbag for the second configuration.
 It will automatically record a rosbag as well.
  - `replay_route_record_sensors.launch`: This is the script to use a _route_ rosbag created with the previous launch file type to replay it and record all sensor and TF data and create a single merged rosbag.

+2 other launch files are also available, which match the configurations of the two example vehicles (car and drone) found in the example settings.json file found [here](settings.json).

 ## Setup

 ## Setup workspace and Airsim package